mikechambers/dcli/src/dclia/README.md

 | --platform | xbox, playstation, stadia or steam |

-member-id and platform can be retrieved with [dclis](https://github.com/mikechambers/dcli/tree/main/src/dclis).
 Manifest can be downloaded and synced with from [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).

 ### Examples